For surnames changing their first-found locations, see last section on this page.

 The three Maschi pine cones (shared by Tanners who definitely trace to "the tanner" of Falaise) were changed in design only, but are still in the color and positioning as before; no logical explanation for the change.

-The Masci wing design was changed.
-Perhaps with good reason, one of the two white wings has become gold.
-The Pouls/Poulieaux's (share gold saltire with Pollocks), first found in the same place as Messeys, once showed the old Masci wing design (in gold), but now show the new Masci wing design (in gold).
+The Masci wing design was changed as if the people at houseofnames have nothing better to do with their time.
+Perhaps with good reason, one of the two white wings has become gold (see Seagers).
+The Pouls/Poulieaux's (share gold saltire with Pollocks), first found in the same place as Messeys (with essentially the same saltire), once showed the old Masci wing design (in gold), but now show the new Masci wing design (in gold).
 The Gobels, suspect with the Goplo MOUSE tower, once showed the Masci wing design in gold, but now show the new Masci wing design.
 Gobels are completely suspect with the origins of Caiaphas' family at Koplik, in the land of the Cavii Illyrians.

 The horizontal Massar/Massai ground/border shape between the green and the white of the Shield was changed after I linked it to a surname (can't recall which) using the same.
 What purpose could the heraldry company have had for merely changing the shape of that ground?

 The Italian Milan tree stump was at one time like the Rodden/Rodham stump, but was changed to the new design used by Brock(en)s.
-The latter are a branch of Brocks, who are in-turn easily identified by their motto as Stewarts, and the latter use the checks of the Massi/Mattis surname, first found in the same place as Masci's, not far from where Massars/Massai's were first found.
+The latter are a branch of Brocks, who are identified by their motto as Stewart kin, and the latter use the checks of the Massi/Mattis surname, first found in the same place as Masci's, not far from where Massars/Massai's were first found.
 Milan was ruled by Visconti's who named Massino-Visconti, and that latter place traces to the Massin/Mason surname, first found in Thanet (Kent county, England).
-I eventually discovered (2013) that "Thanet" traces to "Zenetes," a peoples / region in Numidia smack at the area of the Shawia Berbers.
+I eventually discovered (2013) that "Thanet" traces to "Zenetes/Zenata," a peoples / region in Numidia at the area of the Shawia Berbers (Amazons).

 The Monmouth lion (rare design) was identical in design to the ones used by the Ulmans and Stewarts (latter two related), but all three have been changed, all like the one used by Monmouth-related Mauds.
 It's obvious from the thin, double-fesses of Mauds, as they match those of Wassa's, that German Ulmans are using the Washington-surname fesses in colors reversed...meaning that Ulmans and Mauds were related.
 All lion-design changes have retained their same positions, and so why merely change the design?